 After the oil gets heated up, you can go to the next step and add a few chopped or sliced vegetables (onions, garlic, peppers) and let them sauté in the oil.
 Of course, feel free to add whatever vegetables you like and you think will work for the dish in question (you can dice squash or why not, zucchini).

-If you enjoy eating ground meat, meatballs or any type of sausage, you can add some of them into the mix.
-After the mixture is sautéed, you can take the vegetables and the meat from the cooking bowl and place it to one side.
+If you enjoy eating ground meat, meatballs, or any type of sausage, you can add some of them into the mix.
+After the mixture is sautéed, you can take the vegetables and the meat from the cooking bowl and place it on one side.

 - FARFALLE PASTA & ROTINI PASTA: Variety pack of two unique and beloved Italian pasta shapes: BARILLA Farfalle and BARILLA Rotini

 - BARILLA PASTA: Made with 100% durum wheat and water to deliver great taste and "al dente" texture every time

 - CREATE DELICIOUS PASTA MEALS: Pair farfalle pasta and rotini pasta with a light tomato pasta sauce (with or without finely diced vegetables), a dairy-based pasta sauce, or an oil-based pasta sauce

 - QUICK & EASY TO COOK PASTA: "Al dente" perfection in 7-8 minutes (rotini) and 11-12 minutes (farfalle)